tangyong/glassfish-obr-builder/README.md

 -c_impl.jar

-2 Putting the subsystems.xml into any place of your disk.
+2 putting the subsystems.xml into any place of your disk.

-3 Editting the subsystems.xml and replacing the value of \<repository\> with right value based on 2.
+3 editting the subsystems.xml and replacing the value of \<repository\> with right value based on 2.

-4 Putting glassfish-obr-builder.jar into glassfish modules/autostart
+4 putting glassfish-obr-builder.jar into glassfish modules/autostart

-5 Starting glassfish domain
+5 starting glassfish domain

 6 asadmin deploy --type=osgi provisioning_web_client.war